For many Christians, the word mysticism raises eyebrows.

 Mystery Is Not the Problem.
 It’s the Starting Point.

-Christian mysticism begins with a conviction most Christians already affirm, even if we don’t always sit with it very long:
+Christian mysticism begins with a conviction most Christians already affirm, even if we don’t think about it very much:

-Scripture itself points us here.
-God reveals God’s name to Moses as YHWH, which can be translated, “I will be who I will be.”
-Jesus teaches in stories that open truth rather than pin it down.
+Scripture itself attests to this.
+God reveals God’s name to Moses as YHWH, which can be translated as “I will be who I will be.”
+Jesus teaches in parables, stories that open us to the truth rather than pin it down with certainty.
 Paul speaks of seeing “through a glass darkly.”

 The mystics simply take this seriously.